top of page

 STRATEGIES

-The Healthy Blood, Healthy Body project will trial five Aboriginal-led and co-designed consumer strategies using a participatory approach to the research.
+Healthy Blood Healthy Body is trialing five Aboriginal-led and co-designed consumer strategies using a participatory approach to the research.

 Strategies to enhance sustainability include: